pangenome/odgi/docs/rst/commands/odgi_matrix.rst

 OPTIONS
 =======

-Graph Files IO
+MANDATORY OPTIONS
 --------------

 | **-i, --idx**\ =\ *FILE*
-| File containing the succinct variation graph to create the sparse
+| Load the succinct variation graph in ODGI format from this *FILE*.
-  matrix from.
 The file name usually ends with *.og*.

 Matrix Options
 --------------